 For examples of marketing related and special project work, see the Other Projects page.

-Click on the titles below to view the exhibit:
+Click the images below to view exhibit details:

 | Piikanikoan: Living Under a Blackfoot Sky

 | Swing!
 Music of the Home Front view online exhibit

 | It Pays to Shop at Eaton’s view online exhibit

 | St. Michael’s: 90 Years of Compassionate Care

 | Bruce Bairnsfather: Voice of the Soldiers view online exhibit

 | Soar!
 History of Gliding in Southwestern Alberta view online exhibit

 | Pandemic at Home: The 1918-19 Flu (also shown in Cardston, Alberta) view online exhibit